-Framing a conceptual toolkit for institutional transformations of Cambodian inland fisheries
+Framing a conceptual toolkit for institutional transformations of Cambodian aquatic food systems

-Carla Rene Baldivieso Soruco1, Michelle Bonatti2, Stefan Sieber3, Mark Dubois4, Sanjiv De Silva5, Phichong Ou6, Vathanak Sun7, Sean Vichet8
+Carla Rene Baldivieso Soruco1,2, Michelle Bonatti2, Stefan Sieber1,2, Mark Dubois3, Sanjiv De Silva4, Phichong Ou3, Vathanak Sun3, Sean Vichet3

-In Cambodia, fisheries play an important role in the national economy, culture and food security with food sovereignty.
+In Cambodia, fisheries play an important role in the national economy, culture and food security via food sovereignty.
 The natural supply of fish and other aquatic animals from rice fields is an important contribution to rural economies and their nutritional well-being.
-Thus, maintaining or even increasing this supply, captures the attention of policies and strategies targeting the Cambodian food system.
+Thus, increasing this supply captures the attention of policies and strategies targeting the Cambodian food system.
 In this context, agroecological interventions, such as community fish refuges, are developed as fish conservation measures that aim to improve fish productivity in rice fields.
 The complexity of the interactions between the numerous environmental and socioeconomic variables influencing these socio-ecological interventions requires a deeper understanding of the institutional transformations of food systems.
 In this sense, this research focuses on developing an analysis on collective action and governance of Cambodian inland fisheries.
-Our position aims to address the socio-ecological relations and power issues at the heart of a food sovereignty approach that prioritises the need to respond to the basic food needs of local people, proposing food as a right of local communities.
+Our position aims to address the socio-ecological relations and power issues at the heart of a food sovereignty approach that prioritizes the need to respond to the basic food needs of local people, proposing food as a right of local communities.
 To this end, we develop a set of conceptual tools for the analysis of institutional transformations in Cambodian aquatic food systems.
-We draw on the social-ecological systems framework and the theories of critical institutionalism.
-Based on both, we elaborate a conceptual toolkit as a first step for the governance analysis of the community-based fisheries refugee project developed by WorldFish in Cambodia.
+We draw on the theories of critical institutionalism to understand the institutional arrangements of aquatic food systems.
+We elaborate a conceptual toolkit for the governance analysis of the community-based fisheries refugee project developed by WorldFish in Cambodia.
 We conduct an assessment of the impact of this project on the institutional dynamics of rural communities in Kampong Thom province.
 Our study considers the trajectory of the project, selecting a sample of rural communities that established community fish refuges in the period 2016 - 2021, and communities that are developing the same from 2021 onwards.
 The conceptual model can feed back into existing governance models developed for the project and systems for decision support and collective action in aquatic food systems in Cambodia.
 In turn, highlighting the achievements of an agroecological approach project that has demonstrated a significant increase in terms of food productivity and biodiversity in the intervention areas.

-Keywords: Cambodia, collective action, fisheries, food systems, institutions
+Keywords: Cambodia, collective action, inland fisheries, institutional analysis

-Contact Address: Carla Rene Baldivieso Soruco, Humboldt-Universität zu Berlin, Leibniz Centre for Agricultural Landscape Research , Phnom Penh, Cambodia, e-mail: baldivichu-berlin.de
+Contact Address: Carla Rene Baldivieso Soruco, Humboldt-Universität zu Berlin, Thaer-Institute of Agricultural and Horticultural Sciences, Berlin, Germany, e-mail: baldivichu-berlin.de